energyquantified/eq-python-client/docs/userguide/pandas.rst

 ----------------------------------------

 Responses from ``eq.instances.load()`` and ``eq.period_instances.load()``
-respectively return a :py:class:`~energyquantified.utils.TimeseriesList` and a :py:class:`~energyquantified.utils.PeriodseriesList`.
+respectively return a :py:class:`~energyquantified.data.TimeseriesList` and a :py:class:`~energyquantified.data.PeriodseriesList`.

 Both list implementations subclasses Python's built-in list, so you can call ``append()``, ``extend()``, ``pop()``, ``remove()`` and more on them.
 They